gianluca311/texsec/README.md

 ```

 ##### Frontend
-The frontend directory can be placed anywhere.
+The frontend directory can be placed anywhere on a external webserver or even on a workstation.
 You only have to configure the API Host and port within the frontend/js/config.js directory.

 #### Configuration
 TexSec runs without any configuration.
 If you want to parameterized docker image, latex command/parameter and rpc point place `.texsec.yml` file into the same directory as the binary is located.